 The Hamilton College Choir continues a long tradition of choral excellence that dates back to its founding in 1867.
 Its annual spring concert tour has in recent years ranged as far west as Chicago and Milwaukee, as far north as Montreal, and as far south as Atlanta.
-The Choir has also toured in Europe seven times in the last 24 years, most recently to Italy in 2009.
+The Choir also tours in Europe every four years.
 This ensemble of approximately 65 singers also produces a musical or operetta each year.
 Open to all students by audition during Orientation Week.
 Full-year participation is required.